This information is intended for use by health professionals

 Severe heart failure (NYHA Class IV), renal failure or hepatic failure (see section 4.4, Special warnings and precautions for use).

-Last trimester of pregnancy (See section 4.6, Pregnancy and lactation).
+Third trimester of pregnancy (See section 4.6, Fertility, pregnancy and lactation).

 Undesirable effects may be minimised by using the lowest effective dose for the shortest duration necessary to control symptoms (see GI and cardiovascular risks below).